 Clicking on “Load Footers” will once again trigger the Custom Rows content dialog, but this time the application could provide a dialog window where users can browse or search through available footers, and get some additional context on them.
 Here is a visual example of how it might look like, but as with all content dialogs you have complete freedom on what to show:

-When users click on MailChimp, the modal window fades off, the editor switches to the “Rows” tab, and the MailChimp Footers are shown, ready to be dragged into the message.
+When users click on MailChimp, the modal window fades off, the builder switches to the “Rows” tab, and the MailChimp Footers are shown, ready to be dragged into the message.

 How to integrate it